Skra Bełchatów: Early years (1930–2000)

 Robotniczy Klub Sportowy (Workers Sports Club) Skra was founded in 1930 in Bełchatów.
 Initially, it was a football club.
-In 1957, a volleyball section was created although it celebrated its biggest successes during the 21st century.
+In 1957, a volleyball section was created, although it achieved its greatest success during the 21st century.
 In 1977, the football section was separated from the club and transformed into GKS Bełchatów.
-In 1991 Bełchatów Power Station became the main sponsor of Skra and the club changed its name to Energetyczny Klub Sportowy (Energetic Sports Club) Skra.
-In 1994, the club advanced to the 2nd Polish Volleyball League and in 1997 to the 1st League "B" series.
-In 1999, they were promoted to "A" series, but after a year they fell back down to "B" series again.
+In 1991, Bełchatów Power Station became the main sponsor of Skra and the club changed its name to Energetyczny Klub Sportowy (Energetic Sports Club) Skra.
+In 1994, the club advanced to the Second Polish Volleyball League and in 1997 to the First League "B" series.
+In 1999, they were promoted to "A" series, but after a year they were relegated to "B" series again.

 2001–2010

 In 2001, the club led by Wiesław Czaja was promoted to the highest level of the Polish Volleyball League.
-In their first season there – 2001/2002 – the team achieved a bronze medal of the Polish Championship, defeating Jastrzębski Węgiel after three matches.
-During the 2002/2003 season Skra took 6th place in the league, and lost in the second round of the CEV Cup in a match against Russian club Lokomotiv Yekaterinburg.
+In their first season there – 2001–02 – the team won the bronze medal of the Polish Championship, defeating Jastrzębski Węgiel after three matches.
+During the 2002–03 season, Skra took sixth place in the league and lost in the second round of the CEV Cup in a match against Russian club Lokomotiv Yekaterinburg.

-In 2003, Ireneusz Mazur became a new head coach of the team.
-During the 2003/2004 season the club was close to achieving its next medal.
+In 2003, Ireneusz Mazur became the new head coach of the team.
+During the 2003–04 season, the club was close to achieving its next medal.
 Skra lost to AZS Częstochowa after five matches.
 The team was also defeated in the final match of the Polish Cup by Płomień Sosnowiec.
-It was during the 2004/2005 season that the winning streak for Skra began.
-The club won its first title of the Polish Champion after three matches with AZS Olsztyn, and also achieved its first Polish Cup after the final match with the same club (3–1).
-The team repeated that success in the next season, when they won their second title of the Polish Champion in four final matches with Jastrzębski Węgiel, and also the Polish Cup for the second year in a row (winning final match with AZS Częstochowa (3–0)).
+It was during the 2004–05 season that the winning streak for Skra began.
+The club won its first Polish Champion title after three matches against AZS Olsztyn, and also achieved its first Polish Cup after winning the final match against the same club (3–1).
+The team repeated that success the following season, winning their second Polish Champion title in four final matches against Jastrzębski Węgiel, and also the Polish Cup for the second year in a row (winning the final match against AZS Częstochowa, 3–0).
 They lost two matches against the Greek team Iraklis Thessaloniki in the Playoff 6 of the 2005–06 CEV Champions League.